 The outcome of my phone call with the cardiologist, my daughter has another specialist…bringing her total to six.
 I banter with my adult son about the recent doctor's information, "When she reaches ten, does she get a prize?"
 He responds with sarcasm, "Ummm no, she gets her own case manager from the insurance company."
 I pause in laughter before responding, "That is funny, but she already has one - ME!"
 Yet it is the truth, I am her case manager.
 I am also her advocate, her nurse, her biggest cheerleader, her champion, and everything and anything else she needs me to be.
 We have always had a very close relationship; however, POTS has managed to tether us together.
 I recognize our bond as one of the rare silver linings to this illness.

-Whenever possible, I schedule mine and Jayde’s appointments at the same time.
+Whenever possible, I schedule my and Jayde’s appointments at the same time.
 Most days it makes life easier, given the uncertainty of her health from day to day.
 Today I needed to call and cancel and reschedule our eye appointment…for the third time this month.
 Thus, the reason for my outburst.
 She lays in her bed on the verge of tears, looking up at me, “I can’t help it, I don’t want to feel this way.”
 Of course, she doesn’t!
 I hair and kiss her forehead, “I know Sweetie.”